mark-summerfield/murmur/README.md

 #0 A:23
 #368 A:114
 ```

+The 368 is the number of steps it took to complete the addition.

 Or to find the maximum of two numbers, run, say,
 `./murmur -wA eg/max.urm 0 65 82`.